First-Year Seminar Course Requirement

 Evidence exists both on the national level and in data collected by HACC to demonstrate that students who complete FYS courses (also called “student success courses”) tend to stay enrolled in college, tend to have higher grade point averages, and tend to graduate on time at levels that surpass students who don’t take FYS courses.

 Therefore, since HACC places so much value on the FYS course requirement, it must be completed for a student to be eligible for graduation.
-Likewise, students who do not meet the FYS requirement by the time they accrue 13 credits at HACC will have an advising hold applied to their account, which would limit their ability to register for courses.
+In order to get the greatest benefit from your FYS course, you should take the course in your first semester.

 In short, FYS courses are demonstrated to help you succeed.
 Their impact is far more than just the scope of the course you take: It extends across your college career and beyond.
 FYS courses make a difference in YOUR today and YOUR tomorrow.